 Witness the challenges Nepal faces in balancing tradition and progress and negotiating economic, political, and social change during a dynamic period in its history.

-Witness how international development, political conﬂict, emerging civil society, and global markets are redefining the country.
+Witness how international development, political conﬂict, civil society, and global markets are redefining the country.

 Sandwiched between the emerging global powerhouses of China and India, Nepal is at the center of transnational relations and is becoming increasingly globalized.
-Though the UN lists it as one of the least developed countries, Nepal is reshaping itself and writing a new constitution.
-Through classroom and field activities, you’ll investigate the historical, social, political, religious, cultural, environmental, and economic forces shaping and reshaping communities in Nepal.
+Though the UN lists it as one of the least developed countries, Nepal is reshaping itself.
+Through classroom and field activities, you’ll investigate the historical, social, political, religious, cultural, environmental, and economic forces shaping and reshaping governance and communities in Nepal.

 Learn from influential experts in the development arena.